danaw/starter-sass/README.md

 Current Version: 2.0

-Requires: Wordpress 3.5+, Genesis 2.0 and Gulp
+Requires: Wordpress 3.5+, Genesis 2.0 and a task runner such as Gulp

 My modified HTML5 starter theme for Genesis Famework.